Celestial Atlas

 John Herschel

-NGC 7307 is listed as a member of a group of galaxies in (or near) Sculptor with recessional velocities of about 1500 to 1800 km/sec (this is not "the" Sculptor Group, a close neighbor to our Local Group, with an average recessional velocity of less than 300 km/sec).
-About 3.4 by 1.0 arcmin.
+Physical Information: NGC 7307 is listed as a member of a group of galaxies in or near Sculptor with recessional velocities of about 1500 to 1800 km/sec (this is not "the" Sculptor Group, a close neighbor to our Local Group, with an average recessional velocity of less than 300 km/sec).
+Apparent size of about 3.9 by 1.05 arcmin (from the images below).

 DSS image of region near spiral galaxy NGC 7307